batanoffs/Mini-finance-app/README.md

 ![Overview](https://notablepen.backendless.app/api/files/app/AppData/docs/help.png)

 ## Design and Architecture

-- Serverless architecture, based on `Backendless` as a provider.
+- Serverless architecture, based on Backendless as a provider.
-- Used `Exhange Rate API` for live update rates
+- Used Exhange Rate API for live update rates

-#### Context Providers
+### Context Providers
-`AuthContext` provides data of authenticated user to welcomePage component through useContext from React.
-Additionally exports `useAuthContext()`
+AuthContext provides data of authenticated user to welcomePage component through useContext from React.
+Additionally exports useAuthContext()

-#### Custom Hooks
+### Custom Hooks
-`useMessage()` returns function message from Antd, which takes type and text `useForm(initialState, onLogin, onRegister)` - takes initial state for form, and functions to be called on login and register.
+useMessage() returns function message from Antd, which takes type and text

+useForm(initialState, onLogin, onRegister) takes initial state for form, and functions to be called on login and register.
 Inside it there's also useValidate hook which validates input from user.
 Finally it returns:
-- `values` updated form values
+- values updated form values
-- `error` errors if there were any during validation
+- error errors if there were any during validation
-- `changeHandler` updates form values and is used as onChange prop for input
+- changeHandler updates form values and is used as onChange prop for input
-- `validateHandler` validates input from user
+- validateHandler validates input from user
-- `onSubmitLogin` checks if request was successful
+- onSubmitLogin checks if request was successful
-- `resetFormHandler` clears input fields
+- resetFormHandler clears input fields
-- `onSubmitRegister` checks if request was successful
+- onSubmitRegister checks if request was successful
-- `onFocusHandler` clears currently focused input field
+- onFocusHandler clears currently focused input field

-`useSessionStorage(key, initialValue)` takes key to store in sessionStorage and initial value.
+useSessionStorage(key, initialValue) takes key to store in sessionStorage and initial value.
 Finally it returns:
-- `setSessionStorageState` function to set current state
+- setSessionStorageState function to set current state
-- `state` current state
+- state current state

-`useValidate(initialStatе)` takes initial state which comes from useForm.
+useValidate(initialStatе) takes initial state which comes from useForm.
 Finally it returns:
-- `error` state of errors in the current moment
+- error state of errors in the current moment
-- `errorHandler` function that validates errors and sets them in state
+- errorHandler function that validates errors and sets them in state
-- `clearErrorHandler` function that clears errors
+- clearErrorHandler function that clears errors

-#### Routers
+### Routers
-- `Main router` located in App component
+- Main router located in App component
-- `Secondary router` located in WelcomePage component
+- Secondary router located in WelcomePage component

-#### Constants
+### Constants
-`baseURL` stores base URL for backendless and exchangerate api
+baseURL stores base URL for backendless and exchangerate api

-#### Utils
+### Utils
-`setNewGeneratedId()` takes nothing.
+setNewGeneratedId() takes nothing.
 Generates random number from 0 – 100 and checks if there's already user with such id and if there is, generates new one and returns it

-`formatDate(date)` takes date and returns formatted
+formatDate(date) takes date and returns formatted

-`showLastCardDidgits(number)` takes bank card number and returns last four digits
+showLastCardDidgits(number) takes bank card number and returns last four digits

-#### Services
+### Services
-- Authentication `authService`
+- Authentication authService
-- Virtual card generation `cardGeneratorService`
+- Virtual card generation cardGeneratorService
-- Exchange Rate `exchangeRateService`
+- Exchange Rate exchangeRateService
-- Notifications `notificationService`
+- Notifications notificationService
-- Transactions `transactionService`
+- Transactions transactionService
-- User Data `userDataService`
+- User Data userDataService

-#### Database schema - tables and relations
+### Database schema - tables and relations

 ![Database schema](https://notablepen.backendless.app/api/files/app/AppData/docs/schema.png)